chomnr/blog/content/blog/technical-breakdown-brute.md

 }
 ```

-The `reporter.start_report()` method initiates a transaction for database operations, managing the process of storing and processing attack data.
+The `reporter.start_report()` method initiates database transactions for storing and processing attack data.

-### Reporter System

-The application uses a `Reportable` trait to standardize database interactions:
+Database interactions use a standardized `Reportable` trait:

 ```rust
 #[allow(async_fn_in_trait)]